-The DOAS algorithm for $SO_2$ (Rix et al., 2009, 2012) is based on the DOAS algorithm for ozone, as described in Sect.
+The DOAS algorithm for SO_2 (Rix et al., 2009, 2012) is based on the DOAS algorithm for ozone, as described in Sect.
 2.2.
-The DOAS algorithm settings for $SO_2$ are listed below:
+The DOAS algorithm settings for SO_2 are listed below:

-- The DOAS slant column fit of SO2 is performed in the UV wavelength range 315-326 nm (Thomas et al., 2005). - A single SO2 cross-section is included in the fit, the SO2 cross-sections are the SCIAMACHY Flight Model cross-sections from Bogumil et al. (2003) for a temperature of 203K, reconvolved with the GOME-2 slit function (GOME-2A: Flight Model 3, GOME-2B: Flight Model 2) (Siddans et al., 2006, 2012). - Cross-sections of the interfering trace gases O3 and NO2 are included.
-The best results in this wavelength region are obtained using the Brion/Malicet ozone cross-sections (Malicet et al., 1995; Brion et al., 1998) at two temperatures (218K and 243K) with a pre-shift of -0.01 nm; for NO2, the GOME-2 Flight Model/CATGAS cross-sections is used at 241K (Gür et al., 2005). - In order to account for the strong ozone absorption in the SO2 fitting window and the interference between the SO2 and O3 absorption features, two additional fitting parameters are included in the DOAS analysis (Pukite et al., 2010).
+- The DOAS slant column fit of SO2 is performed in the UV wavelength range: - 315-326 nm for GOME-2/MetOp-A and -B (GDP 4.8) - 312-325 nm nm for GOME-2/MetOp-C (GDP 4.9) - A single SO2 cross-section is included in the fit: - For GOME-2/MetOp-A and -B (GDP 4.8): SCIAMACHY Flight Model cross-sections from Bogumil et al. (2003) for a temperature of 203K, reconvolved with the GOME-2 slit function (Siddans et al., 2006, 2012). - For GOME-2/MetOp-C (GDP 4.9): ESA SEOM-IAS cross-sections (Birk and Wagner, 2018) for a temperature of 203K, convolved with the GOME-2/MetOp-C slit function. - Cross-sections of the interfering trace gases O3 and NO2 are included.
+The best results in this wavelength region are obtained using the Brion/Malicet ozone cross-sections (Malicet et al., 1995; Brion et al., 1998) at two temperatures (218K and 243K) with a pre-shift of -0.01 nm; for NO2, the GOME-2 Flight Model/CATGAS cross-sections is used at 241K (Gür et al., 2005) - In order to account for the strong ozone absorption in the SO2 fitting window and the interference between the SO2 and O3 absorption features, two additional fitting parameters are included in the DOAS analysis (Pukīte et al., 2010).
 Here, the O3 slant columns as function of wavelength and optical depth are described by Taylor series.
-The Taylor coefficients provide two additional cross-sections for O3 at 243K (original cross-section multiplied by wavelength and original cross-section squared). - Two Ring reference spectra calculated with the SCIATRAN model are included as additive fitting parameters to account for the molecular ring effect (Rozanov et al., 2001). - Intensity offset effects that may be induced by residual stray-light or remaining calibration issues in the level-1 product are known to be sources of bias in DOAS retrievals of minor trace species.
+The Taylor coefficients provide two additional crosssections for O3 at 243K (original cross-section multiplied by wavelength and original cross-section squared).

+- Two Ring reference spectra calculated with the SCIATRAN model are included as additive fitting parameters to account for the molecular ring effect (Rozanov et al., 2001). - Intensity offset effects that may be induced by residual stray-light or remaining calibration issues in the level-1 product are known to be sources of bias in DOAS retrievals of minor trace species.
 To correct for this, a linear offset correction is used by including an inversed solar irradiance spectrum as additional effective cross-section in the DOAS fit.
 The broadband filtering polynomial is of 5th degree.